CycleOperators/BalanceCheckerVerification/blackholes/v3/README.md

 ## Alternative: Verify on your local machine

 This repository uses the [Reproducible Build Motoko Template Standard from research-ag](https://github.com/research-ag/motoko-build-template).
-Follow the instructions there in order to spin up docker and build the [canister code](./src/blackhole.mo) with the correct version of dfx and the motoko compiler inside of a linux x86_64 environment.
+In this folder, follow the instructions listed there in order to spin up docker and build the [canister code](./src/blackhole.mo) with the correct version of dfx and the motoko compiler inside of a linux x86_64 environment.

+The resulting hash should match `dfcf37d4ee18bfe77a12197feaf4686f160d717383f0cf525f9d30e60fec204d`